The irreducible mass and the horizon area of LIGO's black holes: A simple model

 \section{A simple model}

-First, we wish to develop some intuition on the expected posterior distribution of the irreducible mass using a simplified model where one only measures the mass of the BH and not its spin.
+First, we wish to develop some intuition on the expected posterior distribution of the irreducible mass and the horizon area using a simplified model where one only measures the mass of the BH and not its spin.

 Let us define

 We assume that the spin magnitude $\chi$ is measured to be uniformly distributed in $[0,1]$, which is equivalent to the prior distribution used in the vast majority of GW analyses (i.e.~the data are uninformative).
 In this case, the probability density function of $f$ is